ray-singh/ray-singh/README.md

 ## HI!

 Welcome to my GitHub!
 I'm a 3rd Year Computer Science student at Michigan State University.
-I’m passionate about building tools that make complex tasks simpler, from financial data analysis to creating intelligent systems.
+I’m passionate about building tools that make complex tasks simpler.
 My experience spans software engineering, data engineering, and machine learning.

 # 🌱 What I'm Learning
 - Full-stack engineering, focusing on back-end development and cloud technologies like AWS